Portugal president throws politics into disarray

 Such accusations are not made lightly in the country that had western Europe's longest dictatorship under Antonio Salazar.

-The centre-left opposition Socialists, who lead opinion polls, face the toughest dilemma as they were in power when the country sought a bailout in 2011 and have demanded elections now.
+The center-left opposition Socialists, who lead opinion polls, face the toughest dilemma as they were in power when the country sought a bailout in 2011 and have demanded elections now.
+The party called a leadership meeting later on Thursday.

-The Socialists held a leadership meeting late Thursday, after which the party said it was ready to negotiate with other political parties to "find solutions."
-However, it made clear it would not enter into government with the current administration.

 'BETWEEN ROCK AND HARD PLACE'

-"It is not acceptable to delay elections and force a commitment from the Socialists on austerity policies that have led the country to a social, political and economic disaster," former Socialist leader Eduardo Ferro Rodrigues said earlier.
+"It is not acceptable to delay elections and force a commitment from the Socialists on austerity policies that have led the country to a social, political and economic disaster," said former Socialist leader Eduardo Ferro Rodrigues.

 He said the president had put the Socialists between a "rock and a hard place".